mariolukas/FabScanPi-Server/docs/software.md

-- Click on “Start Scan” to initiate the process
+- Click on .Start Scan. to initiate the process
   A starting message will be displayed.
 Now the texture will be processed.